Yoctol/bottender/website/versioned_docs/version-1.3.1/channel-telegram-setup.md

 Before setting the webhook, please make sure you have set your access token correctly in `.env`.

-By the following command, Bottender runs a bot server by ngrok, which makes your local bot server accessible from the Internet.
+By the following command, Bottender runs a bot server by ngrok, which makes your local bot server accessible from the Internet:

 ```sh
 # in development